 by Ingrid Beer

-• 3 lb pork loin, trimmed slightly of excess fat
+- 3 pound pork loin, trimmed slightly of excess fat

 Apple Brandy Glaze Ingredients:

--In a small sauce pan, combine all of the ingredients, and whisk together; place over medium-high heat and bring to the boil, then reduce heat, and simmer for about 20 minutes or until the mixture is reduced by about half.
+- To prepare the apple brandy glaze: in a small sauce pan, combine all of the glaze ingredients, and whisk together; place over medium-high heat and bring to the boil, then reduce heat, and simmer for about 20 minutes or until the mixture is reduced by about half.